cbuchner1/ccminer/README.txt

   -a, --algo=ALGO       specify the algorithm to use
                           heavy       use to mine Heavycoin
                           mjollnir    use to mine Mjollnircoin
+                          deep        use to mine Deepcoin
+                          doom        use to mine Doomcoin
                           fugue256    use to mine Fuguecoin
                           groestl     use to mine Groestlcoin
                           dmd-gr      use to mine Diamond-Groestl
                           myr-gr      use to mine Myriad-Groest
                           jackpot     use to mine Jackpotcoin
                           quark       use to mine Quarkcoin
+                          qubit       use to mine Qubit Algo
                           anime       use to mine Animecoin
                           blake       use to mine NEOS (Blake 256) blakecoin   use to mine Old Blake 256